Schwitzd/IaC-HomeK3s/README.md

 - 🦆 **duck** – Lenovo ThinkCentre M910q (i7, 32GB RAM)
   Dedicated to AI workloads and compute-heavy tasks.
 Normally powered off and started on demand.

 The cluster runs on my **MikroTik-based home network**.
-You can find the network configuration and automation [here](https://github.com/Schwitzd/IaC-HomeRouter).
+See the [network configuration and automation repository](https://github.com/Schwitzd/IaC-HomeRouter) for details.

 ## Networking